Education at William Austin Junior School will follow on progressively from your child’s experiences at their Infant School.

 - To provide opportunities for adults, who work with children and young people, to share good practice, increase understanding of the issues of identity and community in their districts and to broaden perspectives.

-This year, we are linking with a class from St Margaret's Primary School.
+This year, we are linking with a class from Richmond Hill School.

 The Spiritual, Moral, Social and Cultural development of all pupils is very important at William Austin Junior School.
 This is achieved by providing positive experiences through planned opportunities through the balanced and broad curriculum, through interactions with teachers, visitors and the local community.